eecshope/HolmesCompleteSeacrhEngine/data/caches/readme.md

 -  `names` a list of names

 ### `chapter_cache_spoiler.pkl`
 Add 'spoiler' attribute to the objects. run `add_spoiler.py` in directory `misc` to generate this file.
 Be sure to generate `chapter_cache.pkl` beforehand.
+The attribute is related to a list of string.
+Each string is an individual row.